superna9999/tinyci/README.md

 ![](tinyci-usb.png)

 Produced:
-- v0.1: x5 produced, x1 soldered, x0 used in production
+- v0.1: x5 produced, x3 soldered, x2 used in production
-- v0.3: In Production (ALLPCB)
+- v0.3: x5 Produced, x0 used in production

 TinySerial
 -----------